ietf-wg-cellar/flac-specification/rfc_backmatter.md

 000000e0: 01111100 00010011 00110000           |.0
 ```

-### Signature and streaminfo
+### Streaminfo metadata block

-Most of the streaminfo block is the same as in example 1, so only parts that are different are listed in the following table
+Most of the streaminfo block, including its header, is the same as in example 1, so only parts that are different are listed in the following table

 Start  | Length  | Contents           | Description
 :------|:--------|:-------------------|:-----------------